Physics and Geometry of Complex Structure Limits in Type IIB Calabi-Yau Compactifications: Introduction

 where $\Gamma$ denotes the special Lagrangian 3-cycle of the form (\ref{Gamm-def1}) with $d=3$ that is wrapped by the D3-brane, and $\chi(V)$ denotes the Euler character of the Calabi--Yau threefold.
 The physical interpretation of the type IV EFT string limit is a decompactification limit to 5d. \end{mdframed}

 \paragraph{Enhancements.} For limits involving multiple moduli, the emergent physics will depend crucially on both the number of moduli that are sent to infinity, as well as the hierarchy between them.
 We find that it is important to distinguish between trajectories which are induced by the backreaction of EFT strings -- such paths are linear in the saxions -- and those that are not.\footnote{The distinguished behaviour of linear paths in the moduli space and their relevance with respect to the Distance Conjecture was also emphasised in \cite{Grimm:2022sbl}.} In the language of asymptotic Hodge theory, the different singularity types arising in multi-parameter limits are encoded in terms of an enhancement chain of limiting mixed Hodge structures.
 Importantly, across the enhancement chain the primary singularity type (II/III/IV) may change, as well as the secondary singularity type typically denoted by a subscript (II$_b$, III$_c$, IV$_d$).
 We find that the first possibility is associated with a change in the \emph{gravitational} features of the theory, whereas the latter is related to the rank of the gauge group of decoupled field theory sectors.
+The latter statement is in agreement with the analysis~\cite{Marchesano:2023thx,FierroCota:2023bsp,Marchesano:2024tod,Castellano:2024gwi} of rigid field theory subsectors in the mirror dual Type IIA setup.
 For simplicity, we summarise the main result in the case of 2-parameter limits, and refer the reader to Sections \ref{sec:EFT-POV} and \ref{sec_Enhancements} for further details and explanation of the notation.

 \begin{mdframed}[backgroundcolor=white,shadow=true,shadowsize=4pt,shadowcolor=black,roundcorner=6pt] \textbf{Physics of enhancement chains:}\\ Consider an enhancement chain of the form

 where type$_{a_r}(\Delta_{k_1\cdots k_r})$ denotes the singularity type along a codimension-$r$ singularity in the moduli space, including the secondary singularity type denoted by $a_r$.
 Then we distinguish two cases: \begin{itemize} \item \textbf{Case (A): non-EFT string limit}\\ If there is an asymptotic hierarchy between two saxions $s^{k_1}\gg s^{k_2}$, then the primary singularity type of the \emph{first} singularity in the chain, i.e.~at $\Delta_{k_1}$, determines the quantum gravitational duality frame emerging in this limit.
 The subsequent enhancements of the primary singularity type indicate that within this duality frame an additional limit is taken. \item \textbf{Case (B): EFT string limit}\\ If the two saxions scale at the same rate $s^{k_1}\sim s^{k_2}$, then it is the primary singularity type of the \emph{second} singularity in the chain, i.e. at $\Delta_{k_1,k_2}$, that determines the quantum gravitational duality frame emerging in this limit.
 In addition, the change in the secondary singularity type determines the number of $\mathrm{U}(1)$ gauge fields that are decoupled from gravity for the singularity of $\text{type}_{a_1}(\Delta_{k_1})$, but get recoupled to gravity in the EFT string limit. \end{itemize}